ObolNetwork/charon-distributed-validator-cluster/README.md

   - vc4: [Teku](https://github.com/ConsenSys/teku)
   - vc5: [Nimbus](https://github.com/status-im/nimbus-eth2)

-The intention is to support all validator clients, and work is underway to add support for lodestar to this repo, with [nimbus](https://github.com/ObolNetwork/charon-distributed-validator-cluster/issues/67) and [prysm](https://github.com/ObolNetwork/charon-distributed-validator-cluster/issues/68) support to follow in the future.
+The intention is to support all validator clients, and work is underway to add support for lodestar to this repo, with [prysm](https://github.com/ObolNetwork/charon-distributed-validator-cluster/issues/68) support to follow in the future.
 Read more about our client support [here](https://github.com/ObolNetwork/charon#supported-consensus-layer-clients).

 ## Create Distributed Validator Keys